Lebanon may lower obligatory reserves threshold, says source

 "Starting 2021 you need a plan," the source said.
 "There will be a series of meetings.
 One option is lowering the reserves ratio from 15% to 12% or 10%, along with rationalising subsidies spending.
 There is no decision yet."

 Crushed by a mountain of debt, Lebanon is facing its worst crisis since its 1975-1990 civil war, ravaging the currency and sending prices soaring.
-There has been no progress in talks to form a new cabinet after the current government resigned in August following a massive explosion in the port of Beirut.
+There has been no progress in talks to form a new cabinet after the current government resigned in August following a massive explosion in Beirut port.

-Many Lebanese have been plunged into poverty and are increasingly reliant on subsidised food.
+Many Lebanese have been plunged into poverty.
 Reducing subsidies risks adding to public anger in a nation that was convulsed by protests as the financial crisis came to a head in October 2019.

+The International Support Group for Lebanon, which includes the five permanent members of the U.N.
+Security Council, issued a statement on Wednesday calling for the formation of a government able to enact reforms and for the caretaker cabinet and parliament to move to alleviate the economic stress.

 As dollar inflows have dried up, the central bank has provided foreign currency for fuel, wheat and medicine imports at an official peg of 1,507.5 Lebanese pounds to the dollar, well below the street rate that was above 8,000 on Wednesday.

 The source said some items had already been removed from the subsidised food basket.
-The meetings would discuss the possibility of raising fuel prices, the source said, adding that imports of medical equipment and vital medicine would continue.
+The meetings would discuss possibly raising fuel prices, the source said, adding that vital medical imports would continue.

 Lowering the threshold for obligatory foreign exchange reserves could also be a sensitive issue, as it will draw on hard currency deposits parked by local lenders at the bank.

-Domestic banks have frozen savers out of their dollar deposits and largely blocked transfers abroad under informal capital controls since late last year due to crisis that prompted a sovereign debt default.
+Domestic banks have frozen savers out of their dollar deposits and largely blocked transfers abroad since late last year due to the crisis that prompted a sovereign debt default.

 ((ghaida.ghantous@thomsonreuters.com;))